kristapsdz/openradtool/README.md

 It's useful to run the installed regression tests on the bleeding edge sources.
 (Again, this uses BSD make, so it may be `bmake` on your system.)
+The full regression suite is extensive and may take several minutes to run to completion.

 ```sh
 make regress
 ```

-The regression suite will use Node.js tools if available, though it will not configure these for you.
+The TypeScript and Node.js regression tests will use Node.js tools if available, though it will not configure these for you.
 You'll need [npm](https://www.npmjs.com) for this to work.

 ```sh
 npm install